zcashe/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ ls
 lecture1
 ```
-> Using ls without any arguments us the files and folders of our current directory.
+> Using ls without any arguments shows us the files and folders of our current directory.

 **Directory**
 Working Directory - /home